 - The rulings in child custody cases can be changed in the future if or when the circumstances of the case change.

 - Parents cannot alter or refuse to comply with the court-ordered child custody arrangements without the consent of the court.
-For instance, a parent can decide to violate the custody agreement because the other parent isn’t making child support payments.
+For instance, a parent cannot decide to violate the custody agreement because the other parent isn’t making child support payments.

 - Official changes (or modifications) to child custody agreements have to be handed down by the family court, and parents have to file official petitions with the court to get such changes made.